-Update: I've been accepted into the Navy's Naval Flight Officer program and I'm moving to Pensacola FL in January for flight school.
+Update: I've been accepted into the Navy's Naval Flight Officer program and moved to Pensacola FL for flight school.

 I am an easy-going funny/punny guy that strives to get the most out of life.
 I fly high, I dive low, and I have almost as much fun doings things in-between.
 I have literally traveled around the world and I owe it all thanks to the time I spent in the Navy.